-County is losing 25- to 34-years-olds.
+Despite the growth, age demographics in all three counties are shifting having a potential negative impact on workforce availability.
+Yamhill County is losing 25- to 29-year-olds but gaining population in the 65 and over age range.
 Marion County is losing 39- to 49-year-olds and gaining people over the age of 65 quickly.